5 Ways to Double Your Twitter Followers in 10 Minutes a Day

 The possibilities are only limited to your imagination.
 But every time the goal is to give freely to people who have influence or control over communities of people.

-One of the best things about internet marketing is the tools that help you automate different processes.
+One of the best things about inbound marketing is the tools that help you automate different processes.
 These tools also help you appear really active.

 They will send out a consistent stream of updates through-out the day, night and weekend, giving the appearance that you're always "staying engaged".
 Here are two of my favorites.